 Provided that nothing in this paragraph shall operate so as to prevent the cancellation of any of the appointments aforesaid or the making of new appointments of officials or of polling places for and in connection with the new election.

-(3) If, after the close of the poll for an election in a district and before the counting of the votes in the election has been completed, a candidate dies, and on the completion of the count of the votes it is found that such candidate, if still living, would have been entitled to be declared and to be returned as elected, no candidate shall be returned as elected at the election, and section 89 shall apply.
+(3) If, after the close of the poll for a single member election and before the counting of the votes in the election has been completed, a candidate dies, and on the completion of the count of the votes it is found that such candidate, if still living, would have been entitled to be declared and to be returned as elected, no candidate shall be returned as elected at the election, and section 89 shall apply.

-(4) If, after the close of the poll for an election in a region and before the counting of the votes in the election has been completed, a candidate dies, and during the count of the votes or the continuation of the count of the votes after his death, as the case may be, that candidate is elected, he, shall be deemed for the purposes of section 10 of the Constitution Acts Amendment Act 1899 and Part IVA of this Act to have vacated a seat in the Council immediately after he was elected.
+(4) If, after the close of the poll for a Council election where the relevant number is more than one and before the counting of the votes in the election has been completed, a candidate dies, and during the count of the votes or the continuation of the count of the votes after his death, as the case may be, that candidate is elected, he, shall be deemed for the purposes of section 10 of the Constitution Acts Amendment Act 1899 and Part IVA of this Act to have vacated a seat in the Council immediately after he was elected.

 [Section 88 inserted: No. 18 of 1940 s.
 3; amended: No. 58 of 1951 s.
 7; No. 33 of 1967 s.
 11; No. 40 of 1987 s.
 50 and 84; No. 36 of 2000 s.
-17 and 48(1).]
+17 and 48(1); No. 20 of 2021 s.
+54.]

 89. Failure and partial failure of election, when occurs and consequences of